-The County has installed a variety of firewalls, proxies, address screening programs and other security systems to assure the safety and security of the County's networks.
-Any employee who attempts to disable, defeat or circumvent any County security facility will be subject to discipline, including immediate termination.
+The County may use firewalls, proxies, address screening programs and other security systems to assure the safety and security of the County's networks.
+Any employee who attempts to disable, defeat, or circumvent any County security facility will be subject to discipline, up to and including immediate termination.

 Computers that use their own modems to create independent data connections sidestep our network security mechanisms.
-An individual computer's private connection to any outside computer can be used by an attacker to compromise any County network to which that computer is attached.
-That is why any computer used for independent dial-up or leased-line connections to any outside computer or network must be physically isolated from the County's internal networks.
+An individual computer's private connection to any outside computer can be used by an attacker to compromise any County technology resource to which that computer is attached.
+That is why any computer used for independent success to any outside computer or network must be physically isolated from the County's internal networks.
 Only those internet services and functions with documented business purposes for the County will be enabled at the internet firewall.